Skip to main content

 The --snapshot could point to a local file under $HOME/gaianet instead of a public URL.
 That allows you to use a private vector collection snapshot.

-Depending on the quality and size of the vectors, you might also need to change the qdrant- options to customize the retrievial behavior.
+Depending on the quality and size of the vectors, you might also need to change the qdrant- options to customize the retrieval behavior.

 • qdrant-limit sets the max number of relevant context to add to the prompt.
 If your knowledge base consists of large sections of text (i.e., each book chapter is a vector), you should probably make this 1 or 2 to limit the prompt length to a reasonable size.